cdata/bound-old/README.md

     Creating post-receive hook at bound-sample-blog.git/hooks/post-receive
     ./bound-sample-blog.git has been bound.

 Note that a post-receive hook as been created in the bare repo.
 This hook will activate Bound and republish the blog per the options in the original command every time you push to the git repository.
-An ls on the current directory shows that the static output has already been created:
+Inspecting the specified output directory shows that the static output has already been created:

-    cdata-410s tmp/ シ ls -r *
-    bound-sample-blog.git:
-    refs  packed-refs  objects  info  hooks  HEAD  description  config  branches

-    blog-www:
-    robots.txt  page  index.html  humans.txt  entry
+    chris-410s blog-www/ シ tree
+    .
+    ├── a-sample-page.html
+    ├── entries
+    │   ├── 2012
+    │   │   └── 02
+    │   │       ├── 19
+    │   │       │   └── a-sample-post.html
+    │   │       └── 20
+    │   │           └── second-post.html
+    │   └── index.html
+    ├── humans.txt
+    ├── robots.txt
+    └── unbound
+        ├── a-sample-page.json
+        ├── entries
+        │   ├── 2012
+        │   │   └── 02
+        │   │       ├── 19
+        │   │       │   └── a-sample-post.json
+        │   │       └── 20
+        │   │           └── second-post.json
+        │   └── index.html
+        └── templates
+            ├── archive.html
+            ├── atom.xml
+            ├── entry.html
+            ├── index.html
+            ├── page.html
+            └── partials
+                └── head.html

+    13 directories, 16 files

 ## How do I build my blog?